Teo44/OpenRoutePlanner/documentation/testing.md

 TODO: n random routes in Helsinki, Tokyo and Kanto OSM maps

+### Random routes in an OSM map of Kumpula

+Searched 500 shortest paths between two random nodes in an OSM map of Kumpula.

+Dijktra tood 626ms in total, ~1ms avg
+A* took 623ms in total, ~1ms avg
+IDA* took 2632ms in total, with avg of 529ms, but failed 495 with timeout of 5 seconds.

+Even with timeout at 10 seconds IDA* still failed 494 out of 500 times.

 ### Random routes in an OSM map of Helsinki

+timeout 10s, 500 random routes

 ### Random routes in an OSM map of Tokyo